sladkovm/vmpy/README.md

 ## Purpose

 This hobby project is a combination of my passion for cycling and interest in quantitative sports physiology.
-It also serves as a platform for improving my Python programming skills resulting heavy usage of Object Oriented Programming and Test Driven Development approaches  (in contrast to what I have to use with scientific Python at my daily job as a physics engineer)
+It also serves as a platform for improving my Python programming skills resulting in heavy usage of Object Oriented Programming and Test Driven Development approaches  (in contrast to what I have to use with scientific Python at my daily job as a physics engineer)